 Evidence of the Other Party’s Drunk Driving Will Help Us

-Even if a criminal case is not pursued by the police, we will investigate to prove:
+Even if the police do not pursue a criminal case, we will investigate to prove:

-- The driver had a duty to drive reasonably and carefully, including to remain sober behind the wheel.
+- The driver had a duty to drive reasonably and carefully and remain sober behind the wheel.

 - The driver acted recklessly and carelessly, violating drunk driving laws as well as other traffic laws.